Mumbai Metro

 The Mumbai Metro is a rapid transit train system serving the city of Mumbai and the wider Mumbai Metropolitan Region in Maharashtra, India.

-While the Maharashtra Metro Rail Corporation Limited is responsible for all metro rail projects being developed in Maharashtra, except for those in the Mumbai Metropolitan Area, the Mumbai Metropolitan Region Development Authority is the authority responsible for maintaining the metro system in the Greater Mumbai area.
+While the Maharashtra Metro Rail Corporation Limited (Maha Metro) is responsible for all metro rail projects being developed in the rest of Maharashtra, the Mumbai Metropolitan Region Development Authority is the authority responsible for maintaining the metro system in the Greater Mumbai area.

 The rapid transit metro system is designed to reduce traffic congestion in the city and supplement the overcrowded Mumbai Suburban Railway network.
 It is being built in three phases, over 15 years, with overall completion expected in October 2026.
-The Mumbai Metro is the third longest operational metro network in India with an operational length of 80.43 km as of October 2025.
+The Mumbai Metro is the second longest operational metro network in India with an operational length of 101.43 km as of April 2026.
 When completed, the core system will comprise sixteen high-capacity metro railway lines, spanning a total of more than 523 km (25% underground, the rest elevated, with a minuscule portion built at-grade) and serviced by 350 stations.

-Blue Line 1 of the Mumbai Metro is operated by Mumbai Metro One Private Limited (MMOPL), a joint venture between Reliance Infrastructure (74%), Mumbai Metropolitan Region Development Authority, (26%) and formerly by RATP Dev Transdev Asia (5%).
+Blue Line 1 of the Mumbai Metro is operated by Mumbai Metro One Private Limited (MMOPL), a joint venture between Reliance Infrastructure (74%), the Mumbai Metropolitan Region Development Authority (26%) and formerly by RATP Dev Transdev Asia (5%).
 While lines 2, 4, 5, 6, 7 and their extensions will be built by the Mumbai Metropolitan Region Development Authority (MMRDA) and operated by the Maha Mumbai Metro Operations Corporation Limited (MMMOCL), the completely underground Aqua Line 3 and Green Line 11 will be built by Mumbai Metro Railway Corporation Ltd (MMRC).

 In June 2006, Prime Minister Manmohan Singh laid the foundation stone for the first phase of the Mumbai Metro project, although construction work began in February 2008.
 A successful trial run was conducted in May 2013, and the system's first line commenced operations on 8 June 2014.
-Many metro projects were delayed because of late environmental clearances, land acquisition troubles and protests.
+Many metro projects were delayed because of late environmental clearances, land acquisition troubles, and protests.

-After nearly eight years, two new metro corridors, 2A and 7, were inaugurated on 2 April 2022, and are now operational.
-On 5 October 2024, the 12 km underground BKC to Aarey Jogeshwari-Vikhroli Link Road section of Aqua Line 3 was inaugurated.
-On 9 October 2025, Aqua Line further extension till Cuffe Parade was inaugurated and now its fully operational.
+After nearly eight years, two new metro corridors, 2A and 7, were inaugurated on 2 April 2022 and are now operational.
+On 5 October 2024, the 12 km underground BKC to Aarey Jogeshwari-Vikhroli Link Road section of the Aqua Line 3 was inaugurated.
+On 9 October 2025, Aqua Line's further extension to Cuffe Parade was inaugurated and is now fully operational.
+On 7 April 2026, the first phase of Line 9 and Line 2B was inaugurated.
 Additionally, there are 8 other metro lines currently under construction in the city.